 Active Living means that you find ways to be physically active every day.
 Examples are taking the stairs at work or turning off the TV and going for a walk outdoors or going dancing.
 There are many reasons why active living is a good idea for you and your family.
 It’s fun to be active together as a family and with friends.
 Kids who are active keep busy out of school and learn better in school.
 Living an active lifestyle is a good way to meet new people, while making choices that will help keep your body healthy.
+Click on the links below for some healthy living tips:

 You can incorporate active living into shopping, every step and bend counts towards a healthier body!
 Try mall walking.
 Mall walking is a great way to safely get your daily walk in.
 You won’t need to worry about cold weather, icy patches, or wind ruining your walk!
 Take a friend with you for company, and remember every step counts!